Published on Feb 08, 2016 and last reviewed on Mar 27, 2023 - 4 min read

 Leucoderma is a common skin condition, and it has a considerable social stigma.
-It is better to be informed about the disease and know how you can help yourself or another individual adjust to one's family, society and become a productive member of the community.
+It is better to be informed about it and to learn how to support others.

 Vitiligo (also called white spot disease) is a skin disorder characterized by total skin color loss in the affected area.

-Vitiligo is a common disorder of skin affecting all races with nearly equal distribution.
+• Vitiligo is a common disorder of the skin affecting all races with nearly equal distribution.

-There is an increased risk of vitiligo in the offspring born to patients of vitiligo.
+• There is an increased risk of vitiligo in the offspring born to vitiligo patients.

 The exact cause is not known, but it is usually known to be hereditary.